gianj988/vue-events-backbone-public/README.md

 - Added hierarchical meaning to the event naming (see documentation)
 - Fixed the bug regarding the backbone directive when used in imported component tags

+### **1.3.1 CHANGES {backwards compatible}**:

+- added a defineBackboneEmits function (NOT MACRO) that returns an emitter function, just like Vue defineEmits macro. (see documentation below)
+- further optimizations in backbone class

 ### UPCOMING CHANGES

 - possibility to link 2 components directly through a special separate bus
 - register listeners for "x:y" event that will be triggered ONLY by this specific event (and not other "x:y:whatever" events)
 - I'll try to reduce the package size

 # EventsBackbone